 A grounding mat is an engineering control that reduces the risk of electrocution for operators who work on the ground.
 Consisting of a flexible sheet (vinyl/polyester) and a grid of conductors (e.g. copper wire) connected to a grounded object (i.e. a ground rod), this solution creates an equipotential zone that protects workers who are standing on it from “step and touch potentials.”
 The Hierarchy of Control (HOC), a well-known framework to evaluate the performance of safety solutions in Occupational Safety and Health (OSH) research (Wakefield et al. 2014), consists of control measures with five levels of effectiveness: (1) Elimination, (2) Substitution, (3) Engineering Controls, (4) Administrative Controls, (5) Personal Protective Equipment; with elimination being the most effective.
 At the third level, engineering controls “use safeguarding technology to place a barrier to keep a hazard from reaching workers” (Zhao et al. 2015).
 Grounding mats can be considered an engineering control solution due to their ability to keep electrical current away from workers’ bodies.

 While touch potential (which is almost equal to the full voltage of object) is likely to result in more serious injury, a worker could be injured simply by being near an energized object due to step potential.
 Creating an equipotential area near electrical sources in this situation is the best way to protect workers.
 According to OSHA, in an equipotential zone, the electrical potential of an energized object and that of the worker are approximately identical.
-As shown is Figure 3, the grounding mat is a high-ampacity area (12) consisting of aluminum or copper braid (10) in a crosshatched pattern within the vinyl/polyester fabric (11).
+The grounding mat is a high-ampacity area (12) consisting of aluminum or copper braid (10) in a crosshatched pattern within the vinyl/polyester fabric (11).
 To ensure that the mat is of one potential, all braids are connected to the same source of power.
 On the other end, braids are connected to a node at the edge of the mat that should be connected to a grounding conductor (i.e., grounding rod) at the construction site.
 While working with grounded equipment connected to electricity, workers should stand on a ground mat to protect themselves.

 When working with grounded live electrical equipment, line workers and electricians run the risk of electrocution due to human error, a ground fault, or equipment failure.
 Even when the equipment or powerline is de-energized, the risk of electric shock remains due to induced voltage or lightning.
 Typically, this happens when electrical current flows directly through the body while the worker is standing on the ground.
 This situation represents a risk of electrical shock that can cause severe injuries to a construction worker.